mimblewimble/grin/doc/contracts.md

 ## Multiparty Timelocks

-This contract is a building block from multiple other contracts.
+This contract is a building block for multiple other contracts.
 Here, Alice agrees to lock some funds to start a financial interaction with Bob and prove to Bob she has funds.
 The setup is the following: